-*Pair with our Insect Centers & Activities for Pre-K/Kindergarten!
+*Pair with our Insect Centers and Activities for Pre-K & Kindergarten!

-Next, invite your child or students use the black marker to color in the back of the wooden spoon.
+To make your ladybugs, first, have your child or students use the black marker to color in the back of a wooden spoon.

 I like to encourage the kids to color in as much as they can on the back of the spoon so that none of the unfinished wood is showing.
 This will form the ladybug’s head.

 Next, add wiggle eyes to the ladybug’s head.

 Invite your child or students to use safety scissors to cut the red cupcake liner in half.
 The kids may want to use the black marker to add dots to the cupcake liner to form the ladybug’s wings.

 To make the antenna, the kids can fold the mini pipe cleaner in half.
 Then, they can curl the ends of the pipe cleaner by wrapping them around a pencil.